-4.3.7.
+5.3.7.
 Histogram Tab

 The Histogram tab allows you to view the distribution of the bands or colors in your raster.
-You must first generate the raster statistics by clicking the Refresh button.
+It is generated automatically when you open Histogram tab.
 You can choose which bands to display by selecting them in the list box at the bottom left of the tab.
-Two different chart types are allowed: